sergzdr/post-install-config/README.md

   - Here we will be able to create a new department.
   - Each Agent is assigned to a specific department depending on their assigned role within the helpdesk.
-  - In this case we will be creating the "System Administrators" department, this is where the Supreme Admins will be designated.
+  - In this case we will be creating the "System Administrators" department, this is where any Supreme Admins will be designated.
   - Other specific settings such as SLAs, managers and other email settings can be set up in the departments tab.

 </p>